Your Fire Safety Matters to Us!

 There is a need to install a functioning and non-automatic fire-fighting system in buildings, especially tall ones.
 One of such system is a dry riser.
 The other one is the wet riser system.

-A dry riser is a rising main composed of a vertical pipe that has an inlet that runs on the outside of the building and outlets which are placed on every floor in the building.
+A dry riser and wet riser is a rising main composed of a vertical pipe that has an inlet that runs on the outside of the building and outlets which are placed on every floor in the building.
 With this system in place, firefighters would find it easier to fight fire in buildings that have floors above eighteen meters to the ground and have about six to seventeen stories.

 The dry riser would relieve firefighters the stress of dragging a hose from their service truck up the stairs to get to a floor in the building.
 The dry riser would help save time and above all the lives of many.